-including base salary and standard employee benefit plan participation.
-In connection with this offering, our board of directors has adopted a new executive severance plan, the Executive Severance Plan, effective immediately prior to the time that the registration statement of which this prospectus forms a part is declared effective by the SEC, in which each of the named executive officers, may participate, as further described below.
+Employment Agreements and Termination of Employment Arrangements including base salary and standard employee benefit plan participation.
+In connection with this offering, our board of directors has adopted a new executive severance plan, the Executive Severance Plan, effective immediately prior to the time that the registration statement of which this prospectus forms a part was declared effective by the SEC, in which each of the named executive officers, may participate, as further described below.
 The Executive Severance Plan will provide for certain payments and benefits in the event of a termination of employment, including an involuntary termination of employment in connection with a change in control (as defined in the Executive Severance Plan) of the company, and will replace the severance provisions in the named executive officers' offer letters, if any.